Since 1940, an inexplicable light phenomenon has been observed in the valley of Hessdalen in Norway.

 Post uit Hessdalen is a young contemporary music-theatre company.
 In cooperation with other performing artists, and as a collective of varying composition, it creates hybrid stage productions in which several artistic disciplines – theatre, video, visual art, circus performance – coalesce to form a new and innovative performing arts idiom.
 Music and soundscapes play a pivotal part in each of the company’s creations.
 The basal and direct nature of music on stage (live or not) provides an antipode to the constructed visual language.

 Post uit Hessdalen was formed in August 2014 by the film-maker and circus artist Stijn Grupping and theatre-maker Ine Van Baelen.
 For each individual project, they aim to join up with different artist, in a changing and temporary cooperation.
 Artists with whom we collaborate – in the past, present or future – include the musicians-composers Frederik Meulyzer, Claron McFadden, Els Mondelaers, Berlin Deman, Zwerm, Thomas Smetryns, Hannes d’Hoine, Milan Warmoeskerken and Naomi Beeldens; choreographers Ugo Dehaes, Karolien Verlinden and danser Charlotte Goesaert, scenographers Lucas Van Haesbroeck and Reinout Hiel and visual artist Liesbet Grupping.

 As a pair of creatives, Van Baelen and Grupping share a fascination with events on the margins of our virtual society.
 Their first joint project, the circus-theatre production The Smallest Family Circus in the World (2014), examined the virtual body.
 Video projection was used where the human body fell short and this made it possible to perform circus tricks that went beyond physical control.
 The immersive Polar Night (2015) asked whether a virtual landscape can satisfy the need for unrestricted nature in an imaginable urbanised and overpopulated future.
 The circus performance PAKMAN (2016) provided a physical manifestation of how our working lives are changing completely under the influence of computerisation and e-commerce.
-In ECHO (2018), the company will seek out our memories, which currently resonate online and are stored in binary codes on servers somewhere, in Mons, South Carolina or the Pacific Ocean.
+In ECHO (2018), the company seeks out our memories, which currently resonate online and are stored in binary codes on servers somewhere, in Mons, South Carolina or the Pacific Ocean.
 In 15 419ft (2019) Post uit Hessdalen is building a musical installation that arises from a fascination with looking into the distance.
 Man Strikes Back (2020) is a duet between juggler and artificial intelligence.